2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 How do you decide on the rewards for a SPIFF?
 Any examples of rewards?

 Like most companies, we have a budget that is allocated each year for SPIFFs.
-We then divide this budget by team, and we also divide it according to the number of challenges.
+We then divide this budget by into teams, and we also divide it according to the number of challenges.

 At Glady, we have a big challenge at the beginning and at the end of the year, so we will allocate 80% of the annual budget to these two challenges.
 Then, the remaining 20% will be used for smaller challenges throughout the year.